Development¶

 Local test runs skip these slow tests by default, but they can be specifically

-requested by overriding the default positional arguments in the tox
+requested by overriding the default positional arguments in the tox command.

 For example, this will run just the slow tests using the default testing environment: